Gazler/gazler.github.com/source/_posts/2015-07-18-subdomains-with-phoenix.markdown

 ## Getting Started

-The first this we will need is a new Phoenix application.
+The first thing we will need is a new Phoenix application.
 Since it is focused on subdomains, I am going to call it subdomainer:

     mix phoenix.new subdomainer